-Recognizing early signs of autism can lead to early intervention and long-term positive results.
+Recognizing early signs and symptoms of Autism Spectrum Disorders(ASD) can lead to early diagnosis, intervention, and long-term positive results.

-- Has trouble communicating (e.g. asking for help, expressing wants and needs)
+- Has trouble communicating, low communication skills and low language skills (e.g. asking for help, expressing wants and needs)

 - Is less expressive through sounds, words, and gestures than other kids their age